HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 Note: applies to Providers and Payers as the referral originator

-Patient is assessed by a caregiver and referred to CP.
+Patient is assessed by a practitioner and referred to CP.
 CP refers to a CBO to deliver the service

 ##### Actors

-- Caregiver (includes licensed providers and others that interact with the patient to assess social risk, set goal, and determine/recommend referrals)
+- Practitioner (includes licensed providers and others that interact with the patient to assess social risk, set goal, and determine/recommend referrals)
 - Care Coordinator (coordinates the care and referral activities but normally does not make assessment, goal, or referral decisions)
 - Patient (consumer, client, etc.)
 - Coordination Platform (CP)